 Local economic development (LED) is in poor shape.
 On the whole there seems to be disdain for this concept, which is seen as an expensive and futile exercise.

 This is unfortunate because LED can be crucial in the current period of economic turmoil.
+It is vital that local economies devise ways to remain competitive, but what role should municipalities play?

 The 2009 budget focused on a broad-based strategy for the state to support competitiveness and invest in infrastructure, small business and rural development, rather than on sectoral bail-out packages that have been seen abroad.
 Instead of focusing on the direct promotion of competitiveness, dispensing with large marketing conferences, road shows and incentives, municipalities should rather get the basics right with matters such as correct billing, ensuring that services are delivered and local infrastructure is upgraded.